morepath/morepath/doc/developing.rst

 develop_requirements.txt::

   $ pip install -Ur develop_requirements.txt --src src

+This needs your ssh key installed in github_ to work.

 The ``--src src`` option makes sure that the dependent ``reg``, ``dectate`` and ``importscan`` projects are checked out in the ``src``